-- Research shows that tobacco marketing increase youth tobacco use and impedes current users’ attempts to quit.
+- Research shows that tobacco marketing increases youth tobacco use and impedes current users’ attempts to quit.

 - These strategies include targeting tobacco sales in the retail environment through licensing, regulatory, and legislative approaches, such as restricting where and by whom tobacco products may be sold.

 The American Lung Association of Pennsylvania, the Pennsylvania Alliance to Control Tobacco (PACT) and the Tobacco Resistance Unit (TRU) partnered to implement a point of sale pilot in the city of Scranton.
 TRU youth from Dunmore High School were trained and were able to assess 81 tobacco retail establishments within the city.
 The data they collected was evaluated and compiled into an assessment report; some of the notable findings include that less than one sixth of retailers display a graphic health warning sign or Quitline sign, retailers directly target youth by locating tobacco near toys, candy, gum and by advertising at the child’s eye level, and cigarillos were marketed towards youth through lower price points and candy-like flavors.
 These data are currently being used to elicit local policy change to limit the number of tobacco retailers within close proximity to schools.

 This initiative has now expanded statewide including: Philadelphia, Allentown, Williamsport, Harrisburg, Beaver Falls, Pittsburgh, Erie and more!